MicrosoftDocs/fabric-docs/docs/data-science/r-library-management.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 [!INCLUDE [product-name](../includes/product-name.md)] supports an R runtime with many popular open-source R packages, including TidyVerse, preinstalled.
 When a Spark instance starts, these libraries are included automatically and available to be used immediately in notebooks or Spark job definitions.
-For a full list of libraries, see [Apache Spark version support]().

 You might need to update your R libraries for various reasons.
 For example, one of your core dependencies released a new version, or your team has built a custom package that you need available in your Spark clusters.